-Parts of an Electric Guitar (with Diagram and Video)
+Parts of an Electric Guitar (With Diagram and Video)

 It would be impossible to imagine today’s music scene without the electric guitar.
 This iconic instrument single-handedly revolutionized the world of music with its millions of sonic possibilities and has birthed a mind-boggling variety of genres – from rock, blues, jazz, metal, rock n ‘ roll, and many more.
 So if you want to learn more about it, we will be covering all the parts of an electric guitar in-depth below.